magiblot/tvision/README.md

 ## How do I use Turbo Vision?

 You can get started with the [Turbo Vision For C++ User's Guide](https://archive.org/details/BorlandTurboVisionForCUserSGuide/mode/1up), and look at the sample applications [`hello`](https://github.com/magiblot/tvision/blob/master/hello.cpp), [`tvdemo`](https://github.com/magiblot/tvision/tree/master/examples/tvdemo) and [`tvedit`](https://github.com/magiblot/tvision/tree/master/examples/tvedit).
 Once you grasp the basics, I suggest you take a look at the [Turbo Vision 2.0 Programming Guide](https://archive.org/details/bitsavers_borlandTurrogrammingGuide1992_25707423), which is, in my opinion, more intuitive and easier to understand, despite using Pascal.
-By then you will probably be interested in the [`palette`](https://github.com/magiblot/tvision/tree/master/examples/palette) example, which contains a detailed description on how palettes are used.
+By then you will probably be interested in the [`palette`](https://github.com/magiblot/tvision/tree/master/examples/palette) example, which contains a detailed description of how palettes are used.

 Don't forget to check out the <a href="#features">features</a> and <a href="#apichanges">API changes</a> sections as well.